baishalidutta/kafka-elasticsearch/README.md

-# Kafka Elaticsearch Log Processing
+# Kafka Elasticsearch Log Processing

 Project for real time log processing using kafka, Python and Elasticsearch